dtkav/ha-mitsubishi-heat-pump/README.md

 CONFIG=m5stack-atom-s3.yaml make
 ```

-At the end of this build process it will as you to select a device to program with generated firmware.
+At the end of this build process it will ask you to select a device to program with generated firmware.